 - Best use: Travel

 The realities of travel can really take their toll on the planet.
 It’s no surprise that Ecological and Sustainable travel initiatives are now really gaining momentum.
-The Monarc 2-in-1 Duffle-Backpack is the world’s first backpack made from 100% recycled bottles and the producers have been awarded a highly coveted “plastic negative” rating.
+The Monarc 2-in-1 Duffle-Backpack is the world’s first backpack made from 100% recycled plastic bottles and the producers have been awarded a highly coveted “plastic negative” rating.

-But here this, not only is this backpack totally eco-friendly but it’s also a bloody great pack.
+But hear this, not only is this backpack totally eco-friendly but it’s also a bloody great pack.
 Firstly, its 2-1 concept design means it can be worn as a backpack or carried as a duffel using the comfortable handle.
 If you do wear it on your bag, there are adjustable straps to help carry the weight.

 Anything else?
 Oh yeah, it’s also water-resistant, TSA Carry-on compliant and comes with a lifetime guarantee!

-- Excellent organizational features
+- Excellent organisational features